-In today's Coronavirus culture, understanding the doctrine of providence is necessary for us and our kids if we hope to navigate this well.
+Understanding the doctrine of providence is necessary for us and our kids if we hope to navigate difficult circumstances well.
 Think about how reassuring these words from theologian R.C.
 Sproul are for the Christian: "There is not one piece of cosmic dust that is outside the scope of God's sovereign providence."
 Working to understand the mystery of God's providence might not lead us into an immediate and clear understanding of what God is doing, but it can lead us into an immediate and clear understanding of the fact that God is doing something for our good and His glory.